Alfresco/docs-alfresco/search-enterprise/3.2/admin/index.md

 ## Bulk metadata indexing

 You can customize Search Enterprise by having the index ready with just the metadata of uploaded files or with the content of the files as well.
 If you have the content of your files indexed there are time and cost implications you must consider and it is only recommended when necessary.
-This example describes how to setup Search Enterprise to show the speed achievable when processing one billion files.
+This example describes how to set up Search Enterprise to show the speed achievable when processing one billion files.
 Amazon Web Services have been used as the host but your setup will be specific to your requirements.

 The configuration used in this example: